Recommended Training Shoes

 Please, no shoes with this kind of sole.

 No one is required to buy new shoes in order to train with us.
 You can take existing shoes, scrub the soles with soap and water, put them in your bag, don't wear them outside the school again, and you're good to go.
-That said, should you need to purchase new training shoes, consider the following Adidas indoor soccer shoes (or any brand of similar design).
-Although I personally prefer white (makes it easier to see your foot position in legwork), you can choose black or white.
+That said, should you need to purchase new training shoes, consider the following Adidas indoor soccer shoe or the Reebock sneaker.
+(Any brand like either of these with relatively flat soles and realistic street weight should work well in our training.)
+Although I personally prefer white because it makes it easier to see your foot position when legwork is involved, you may choose either black or white (no other colors are acceptable here).
 Regardless of the brand, shoes like these meet all our training requirements.

 Adidas Soccer Shoe (white)

-We have no affiliation with, and receive no compensation from Adidas.
+We have no affiliation with, nor receive any compensation from any manufacturers or distributors shown here.

 Our emphasis is on the practical.